dseapy/numaflow/docs/controller-configmap.md

 ## Configuration Structure

 The configuration should be under `controller-config.yaml` key in the ConfigMap, as a string in `yaml` format.
-Pipeline templates, if provided, should be under `pipeline-templates.yaml`.
+Additionally, pipeline templates can be provided be under `pipeline-templates.yaml`.

 ```yaml
 apiVersion: v1